I’m on a ferry returning to Busan from a weekend exploring Yokji Island, and I feel like I’ve been here before. I guess I have.

 Sick of the smell, the noise, the lights, the people, the hustle and bustle of Busan, I was looking to get away from the city for the weekend, to spend some time in nature.

 So I made my way to Tongyeong early Saturday morning and hopped on a ferry, ready to start exploring Yokji Island.

 Yokji Island, or Yokjido, wasn’t exactly a place I wanted to cross off my list or anything.
 I just went to the ferry terminal, looked at the schedule and some island maps, and chose a ferry that was departing soon.

 I wasn’t picky about where I was going to relax because I knew that no matter what, it would be beautiful since I was heading into national marine park waters.

 Hiking To a Campsite While Exploring Yokji Island

 When I disembarked, I consulted a crude map and got out of the village as fast as I could.
 I would set up my tent in the first decent place I saw.

 I intended to hike around, camp, relax, and nothing else.
 I don’t know why I assumed it would be easy to find a campsite while exploring Yokji Island…

 Two hours later, I hadn’t seen a good spot yet.
-I’d hiked to another village by then, thirsty and sunburned.
+Having hiked to another village by then, I was thirsty and sunburned.